cameronxdx-cloud/Day-Trading/Definitions.md

 **Long (Bullish)**
-- Buying first in hopes to sell at a higher price in the future, Want to see price go UP.
+- UpTrend.
+Buying first in hopes to sell at a higher price in the future, Want to see price go UP.

 **Short (Bearish)**
-- Selling first in hopes to buy at a lower price in the future.
+-Downtrend.
+Selling first in hopes to buy at a lower price in the future.
 Want to see prices go DOWN.

 **Volume**
 - The amount of shares or contracts exchanged over a period of time.